ezrasavard/ezrasavard.com/_posts/2019-10-13-cost-disease.md

 so I get to feel original.

-**I totally missed that [Robin Hanson wrote a response to Tabarrok's book](https://www.overcomingbias.com/2019/06/our-prestige-obsession.html), putting forward this very idea, but I'm still going to go ahead and post this piece without major edits.**
+**I totally missed that [Robin Hanson wrote a response to Tabarrok's book](https://www.overcomingbias.com/2019/06/our-prestige-obsession.html), putting forward the same idea, but I'm still going to go ahead and post this piece without major edits.**

 - Spending into healthcare is uncapped because we don't want to die prematurely (or at all) or to suffer from conditions we can partially mitigate